Poonam511689/Bank-Loan-Analysis-Dashboard-using-SQL-and-Power-bi-Finance-Domain/README.md

-# Bank-Loan-Analysis-Dashboard-using-SQL-and-Power-bi-Finance-Domain
 Project Overview

-This project focuses on analyzing bank loan data to extract meaningful insights and build an interactive dashboard using SQL Server and Power BI.
+This project focuses on analyzing bank loan data to extract meaningful insights and build an interactive dashboard using SQL (PostgreSQL) and Power BI.

 The goal is to understand loan performance, borrower behavior, and key financial metrics to support data-driven decision making in the finance domain.